Hicham2012/Drag-and-Drop-Inputs/README.md

 <li>Bootstrap</li>

 ## Credits
-First time exploring libraries such as React-Dnd was challenging and required a lot of research and resilience.
+The first time exploring libraries such as React-Dnd was challenging and required a lot of research and resilience.
 I would like to thank Artem Diashkin for the amazing educational blog they wrote, check it [here](https://medium.com/litslink/react-dnd-in-examples-ce509b25839d)